Understanding link tables

 To create a link table:

 - Click Actions on the side navigation bar, and select Create Link Table.
 (Not seeing this choice?
-Refer to the Summary of navigation changes topic.)
+Refer to the Side navigation bar changes topic.)

 Learn more about the different methods below.